-Figure 10: Installing the Switch in a Rack
+Figure 9: Installing the Switch in a Rack

-with the rack.
+Use the rack mounting screws supplied with the rack.

-5. If installing a single switch only, go to "Power and Grounding" on page 25.

-6. If installing multiple switches, repeat steps 1 to 4 to mount the switches following your rack plan.
+- 5. If installing a single switch only, go to "Power and Grounding" on page 25. - 6.
+If installing multiple switches, repeat steps 1 to 4 to mount the switches following your rack plan.